Sam: You wake up in a strange bed with a strange man, and your first guess is "party"?

 - The basic outline of this gag was actually stolen from Duck Soup, a movie made 47 years earlier.

 - Sky Captain and the World of Tomorrow (2004).
-After an Outrun the Fireball moment, Hot Scoop Polly Perkins wakes up naked in a bed next to the equally naked hero (Joe Sullivan).
-An embarrassed Polly tells him to turn around, which a grinning Joe does, only to find he's also in bed with their naked male guide.
+After an Outrun the Fireball moment, Polly Perkins wakes up naked in a bed next to the (also) naked hero (Joe Sullivan).
+An embarrassed Polly tells him to turn around, which a grinning Joe does, only to find he's also in bed with their equally naked male guide.

 - Who Framed Roger Rabbit: Eddie unfolds his bed and lies down to take a nap, only to find that Roger is already sleeping in it.
 They both jump out screaming.